Realityloop/ace_editor/README.txt

 ------------------------------------------------------

 Manage the display of any textarea fields attached to a node and select the "Code syntax highlighting" format.
-This will output the content of that field as an editor with syntax highlighting in your node view using the selected options.
+This will output the content of that field as a read-only editor with syntax highlighting in your node view using the selected options.

 Add an editor in your template file
 -----------------------------------

-You can use the built in API function ace_editor_add($content, $settings) to add an editor anywhere in your template files.
+You can use the built in API function ace_editor_add($content, $settings) to add a read-only editor anywhere in your template files.
 Settings is an array of key/value pairs that can contain any option specified below.